oliviermirat/MyAIGuide/HowToTrackHealthData.md

 like this: </br>
 ![Alt text](https://github.com/oliviermirat/OptimizeUs/blob/master/images/painSpreadsheetExample.png?raw=true "Per Day")
 </br>
+2-Use taplog: create a folder called Pain and create buttons inside it for each painful body region.
+Add the possibility to add a quantity to these buttons.
+Every evening, press the appropriate buttons and log your pain intensity in that area through the quantity menu.
+</br><br/>
 Because of its subjective nature, the quantification of pain is complex.
 Here's an idea of how to do it:
-Log every evening an average pain intensity for each body region over the the 6 worst hours of the day, using the following scale:<br/>
+Log every evening an average pain intensity for each body region over the 6 worst hours of the day, using the following scale:<br/>
 <2         : almost imperceivable most of the time<br/>
 2   to 2.9 : not too bad, but can still "feel" it<br/>
 3   to 3.4 : uncomfortable (3.4 is seriously uncomfortable)<br/>
 3.5 to 3.9 : very uncomfortable almost painfull<br/>
 4.0 to 5.0 : painfull<br/>
 greater than 5.0 : very painfull<br/><br/>
-2-Use taplog: create a folder called Pain and create buttons inside it for each painful body region.
-Add the possibility to add a quantity to these buttons.
-Every evening, press the appropriate buttons and log your pain intensity in that area through the quantity menu.
 </P>
 <H2 CLASS="western">Optional tracking:</H2>
 <H3 CLASS="western">5) Daily Information:</H3>